AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 ## Create a dataset expiration {#create}

-To ensures that data is removed from the system after a specified period, schedule an expiration for a specific dataset by providing the dataset ID and the expiry date and time in ISO 8601 format.
+To ensure that data is removed from the system after a specified period, schedule an expiration for a specific dataset by providing the dataset ID and the expiry date and time in ISO 8601 format.

 To create a dataset expiration, perform a POST request as shown below and provide the values mentioned below within the payload.